Fireye04/treehouse/README.md

 ### Flaws, Vices, and Troubles

 - Characters are mechanically built around their flaws, vices, and troubles.
 Some may only struggle with one, others with many, yet most pick up new ones as they go along.
 Players should decide how their character feels about each of their issues (despises it but feels helpless, has willfully ignored it long enough for it to lay slumbering in their psyche, actively fights any change refusing to accept it as a negative trait, etc...), Their past with each one, and more.

+Conquering or coming to peace with a flaw, vice or trouble allows you to increase your status effect capacity

 TODO